 Of course, there is the chance that a hacker breaks into the Power Wallet site itself to try to access the encrypted usernames and passwords.
 While there is a chance of this happening, the likelihood of it actually happening is small.
 As OI mentioned above, Power Wallet uses high grade security services.

 If you are concerned with internet hackers, you should be concerned with phishing scams.
 These are much more common than hackers breaking into websites and getting a hold of usernames and passwords.
 It just seems like it’s the other way around since the news only reports on the big hacks, like the recent Target security breach.
 In 2012, over $600 million was lost due to phishing scams.
 Again, these aren’t the attacks on companies like Target, these are email attempts to regular people who fall victim to these scams.
 This is much easier for the hacker than getting access to Target and Power Wallet.

 So, the odds of Power Wallet being compromised along with your financial institutions usernames and passwords are not very likely.
 You should be more concerned with what websites you visit and what links you click on in emails.

 Lastly, Power Wallet does not sell or share your personal information with anyone.

 There really aren’t any negatives that I can name.
-If you are frustrated with other online financial tools or are someone looking for a new online account management site to take control of your finances with very little work on your end, I highly encourage you try out Power Wallet.
+If you are frustrated with other online financial budgeting tools or are someone looking for a new online account management site to take control of your finances with very little work on your end, I highly encourage you try out Power Wallet.
 It’s completely free and a breeze to use.
 Of course, I realize that the Power Wallet option isn’t for everyone.
 If you one of these people, I suggest you look into free excel budget spreadsheets or even You Need A Budget (which is a beast of a budgeting tool.)